juhofriman/bogus-lang-java/README.md

 # Bogus Lang

 Bogus is a bogus language on top of JVM.
-It is something that is known as AST Walking Evaluator, and it is done simply
-just for educational purposes and fun.
+It is something that is known as AST Walking Evaluator, and it is done simply just for educational purposes and fun.

-It's worse than javascript.
-But it works.
-At some point at least.
+* Runs on JVM
+* Single threaded without event driven I/O
+* Dynamic typing
+* REPL and file evaluation

 ## Syntax Example